PoyaManouchehri/intro-to-nnet-r-and-dotnet/Part3-Loading-Data.md

 Now that we have written and saved the script, we can call it from an R session or in our case, the RStudio console.

-1. Try callig the function from the console:
+1. Try calling the function from the console:

   ```R
   loadBankMarketingData()